KLYE-Dev/snak/README.md

 ### Install

 ```
-$ npm install -g snak
+$ npm install -g hsc-helper-cli
 ```

 ### Quick Usage
 ```
 Install Burrow
 (for now only Ubuntu 16.04 amd64 and Darwin are supported)
 will copy Burrow necessary files in the '$HOME/burrow'

-$ snak install_burrow
+$ hsc-helper-cli install_node
-This command will install hyperledger burrow on the $/HOME/burrow and by default use the http://localhost:1337/rpc.
+This command will install Hive Smart Chain (HSC) on the $/HOME/burrow and by default use the http://localhost:1337/rpc.
 You can find a predefined accounts on this directory.
 ```
 ```
 Uninstall Burrow
 This command will delete the '$HOME/burrow'

- $ snak uninstall_burrow
+ $ hsc-helper-cli uninstall_node

 ```
 ```
 Run Burrow

- $ snak run_burrow
+ $ hsc-helper-cli start
  This command at first run the Monax_keys on the default port and then will run the Burrow.
  Please be sure that before running Burrow, import the keys  which already are located in the burrow installation directory.
- $ snak import_keys $HOME/burrow/account_list.json
+ $ hsc-helper-cli import_keys $HOME/burrow/account_list.json

 ```

 ```
 Send random transaction
-$ snak rtx <count>
+$ hsc-helper-cli rtx <count>

 This command uses the pre-defined acounts to send the random amount transactions between these accounts!
 ```
 ```
 Send transaction

-$ snak send <priv_key> <address> <fee>
+$ hsc-helper-cli send <priv_key> <address> <fee>

 ```